themechanicalguy/Frontend-System-Design/HLD/1-photo-sharing-app.md

 ## Approach to Solution

-When designing Instagram's frontend/UI layer, I'll follow this approach:

 1. **Understand Core Features**: Identify must-have features (feeds management,photo/video, user profile, explore page, and notifications) and nice-to-have features (stories,comments & likes, shopping, direct messaging, account management, profile - followers)
 2. **Component Breakdown**: Design reusable UI elements for each feature, such as Post, Story, and Feed components.
 Ensure components are modular and responsive for web and mobile.
 3. **State Management**: Determine what state needs to be managed client-side vs server-side.
 Manage client-side data with efficient fetching, caching, and synchronization.
 Use a state management library to handle application state.